Windows Update keeps your system patched and safe with security updates.

 This method was originally reported by Anand of The Windows Club.

-The defer upgrades option is great, if you only want to opt out of feature upgrades.
-It won’t affect security updates.
-However, after the grace period, the deferred upgrades will be deployed automatically.
+The following options are great if you only want to temporarily opt out of quality or feature updates.
+Delaying updates can buy you time and make sure bugs won’t affect you.
+After the grace period has passed, the deferred updates will be deployed automatically.
+By this time, however, Microsoft should have fixed any issues identified during the initial rollout.
 This option is not available to users of the Home edition.

-To determine for how long the upgrades will be deferred, you’ll have to head into the Group Policy Editor (see above).
-Inside the editor, head to Computer Configuration > Administrative Templates > Windows Components > Windows Update and open the setting Defer Upgrades and Updates.
+In the Group Policy Editor (see instructions above), go to Computer Configuration > Administrative Templates > Windows Components > Windows Update > Windows Update for Business and open the setting Select when Preview Builds and Feature Updates are received.

-Users who are running the Windows 10 Insider Preview or the upcoming Anniversary Update can set active hours during which Windows Update will be blocked from restarting the device.
+Users who are running a current Windows 10 version can set active hours during which Windows Update will be blocked from restarting the device.
 The option is available under Windows Update > Change active hours.

 As a last resort, here’s the one method that will really turn off updates, either completely or until you reboot your computer.
 It’s available in all editions of Windows 10.